Coffee and Walnut Cake

 For the filling:

-Fill a medium saucepan about half full with water and bring to the boil.
+Fill a medium saucepan about one third full with water and bring to the boil.
 Turn down to a simmer then place a heat proof bowl over the pan and add the egg white and the sugar.
-Stir with a hand whisk until the sugar has dissolved and the mixture feels smooth when rubbed between the thumb and forefinger.
+Stir with a hand whisk or spatula until the sugar has dissolved and the mixture feels smooth when rubbed between the thumb and forefinger.
 Take then a hand held electric whisk and whisk together the egg white and sugar until pale, thick and doubled in size.
 Take off the heat and continue to whisk until the mix has cooled and feels neither hot nor cold when you pop a finger in.

-The flavour of the walnuts or pecans will be enhanced if toasted lightly in a dry frying pan.
+Note : The flavour of the walnuts or pecans will be enhanced if toasted lightly in a dry frying pan.
 Leave to cool.

 < Back to Recipes